2013 Lexus GS Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-So far, the 2013 Lexus GS 350 has been compared with some lofty competitors.
-Reviewers frequently measure its performance against the BMW 535i, and on many fronts, the GS 350 measures up.
-Test drivers say that the ride is sporty, yet comfortable, while the GS 350’s V6 provides adequate acceleration.
-Still, some critics say the 535i trumps the GS with strong brakes and better steering feel.
+Test drivers say the redesigned 2013 Lexus GS has sporty handling and a comfortable ride, and they add that the GS 350’s V6 provides strong acceleration.
+Still, some critics say the BMW 535i trumps the GS with strong brakes and better steering feel.

 - "The GS350, particularly the F Sport, shows real progress in making a more rewarding driver's car. … There is, however, room to take the GS further in the sports direction, with turbocharging or supercharging, additional gears, and a still more focused chassis." -- Automobile Magazine